pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 constituent_meas
 """"""""""""""""
-List of VNFD names used in this Forwarding Graph (also defined in Forwarding Path).
+List of MEAD names used in this Forwarding Graph (also defined in Forwarding Path).

 Summary